bgoodwine/HDF5/docs/README.md

 * One chunk per frame in the video
 * One chunk per frame and color channel in the video

 As well as converting it to an uncompressed, contiguous (non-chunked) HDF5 file.
+Running the `chunk.py` program with the `-t` flag runs the access time tests, which analyze the following access patterns:
+* Reading and writing one pixel within the video
+* Reading and writing one frame within the video
+* Reading and writing the entire video

+To ensure the reading and writing operations were timed as independent operations, the file under test was closed and reopened between each read or write, and the chunk cache size was set to 0 bytes.

+##

 # Results